TheMatjaz/matjaz.it/content/page/legal.md

 ### Text, images and other content

-All remaining Content, except for where is explicitly stated otherwise, is published under the terms and conditions of the **[Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)** also known as _CC BY 4.0_.
+All remaining Content, except where is explicitly stated otherwise, is published under the terms and conditions of the **[Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)** also known as _CC BY 4.0_.

-### Exceptions

-This does not apply to any content with explicitly reserved reproduction rights:
-`©` or `(c)` or `(C)` followed by the right owner or for content not created by the Website Owner.
-Reproduction of the latter requires prior authorization from the original author.

 ## Privacy and personal data

 The Website Owner is committed to user privacy.
-For this reason This Website **does not use cookies, advertisement, Google Analytics, Google Fonts** or similar tracking tools.
+For this reason This Website:

+- **does not use cookies**
+- **does not advertise**
+- **does not track users for website metrics** with analytics tools such as Google Analytics
+- self-hosts as many resources as possible such as Javascript, CSS and font files
+- does not use Content Delivery Networks (CDN)
+- does not need Javascript to be used

-For each page visited the information your browser sends to the web server hosting This Website is logged for statistical purposes.
+For each page visited the information your browser sends to the web server hosting This Website may be logged for statistical purposes.
 This information includes your IP address, ISP, user agent, visited URL and other parts of the HTTP request header.
 The Website Owner is committed **not to disclose** this data to **any third party** and to use it exclusively to evaluate and improve